• >

 What is a 5 year fixed-rate mortgage?

-A five-year fixed-rate mortgage allows you to lock in the interest rate on your mortgage for five years.
-That means your monthly repayments will not increase during that time - even if the Bank of England base rate rises.
+A 5 year fixed-rate mortgage lets you lock in your interest rate for five years, so your monthly repayments won’t change, even if the Bank of England raises its base rate.

-How to find the best 5-year fixed-rate mortgage with Mojo Mortgages
+How to find the best 5 year fixed rate mortgage

 Tell us your mortgage information